caiiiycuk/js-dos/v7/docs/buttons.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 **emulators-ui** and **js-dos bundles** support adding on screen buttons.
-This buttons can be mapped to key events.
+These buttons can be mapped to key events.

 To enable buttons support, you need to add `buttons` section in [jsdos.json](configuration#jsdosjsdosjson).
 In that case js-dos will automatically configure buttons support.

 **OR**

-You can directly create `button` control like in [Digger](ui-digger) example.
+You can directly create a `button` control like in [Digger](ui-digger) example.

 Each button should conform following interface: